Skip to content

 Lye is very corrosive.
 It will burn off your skin on contact.
 The fumes, when added to water, absolutely must not be inhaled.
 Of the many articles I came across on the subject, several made very clear the importance of a ventilated room and protective clothing when using it.

 This method is much safer and more fun too.
-You could even get your kids to help, as long as they are constantly supervised of course (hot soap will be involved).
+You could even get your kids to help!

 This option involves melting a soap base and then adding ingredients of your choosing to the melted soap.
 Such as essential oils.
 Of course, the soap base would have been made the traditional way (with lye as all soap is).
 But, the key thing is the lye is inactive by this stage and completely safe because it has gone through a reaction during the saponification process.
 There is no need to wear protective clothing when you melt the soap base down, and you can use ordinary kitchen equipment.